Kabocha

 Many of the kabocha in the market are kuri kabocha, a type created from seiyo kabocha (buttercup squash).
-Varieties of kabocha include Ajihei, Ajihei No. 107, Ajihei No. 331, Ajihei No. 335, Cutie, Ebisu, Emiguri, Marron d'Or and Miyako.
+Varieties of kabocha include Ajihei, Ajihei No. 107, Ajihei No. 331, Ajihei No. 335, Ebisu, Emiguri, Marron d'Or and Miyako.

 Description

-Kabocha is hard on the outside with knobbly-looking skin.
-It is shaped like a squat pumpkin and has a dull-finished, deep-green skin with some celadon-to-white stripes and an intense yellow-orange color on the inside.
-In many respects it is similar to buttercup squash, but without the characteristic protruding "cup" on the blossom (bottom) end.
+Kabocha is hard on the outside with knobbly-looking skin that is often dark green, red-orange, or gray.
+It is shaped like a squat pumpkin and has an intense yellow-orange color on the inside.
+In many respects it is similar to buttercup squash, but without the characteristic protruding "cup" on the bottom.
 An average kabocha weighs two to three pounds, but a large squash can weigh as much as eight pounds.

 Culinary use

 Kabocha has an exceptionally sweet flavor, even sweeter than butternut squash.
 It is similar in texture and flavor to a pumpkin and sweet potato combined.
-Some kabocha can taste like Russet potatoes or chestnuts.
-The rind is edible although some cooks may peel it to speed up the cooking process or to suit their personal taste preferences.
-Kabocha is commonly utilized in side dishes and soups, or as a substitute for potato or other squash varieties.
+Some kabocha can taste like russet potatoes or chestnuts.
+The rind is edible, although some cooks may peel it to speed up the cooking process or to suit their personal taste preferences.
+Kabocha is commonly used in side dishes and soups, or as a substitute for potato or other squash varieties.
 It can be roasted after cutting the squash in half, scooping out the seeds, and then cutting the squash into wedges.
 With a little cooking oil and seasoning, it can be baked in the oven.
-Likewise, cut Kabocha halves can be added to a pressure cooker and steamed under high pressure for 15–20 minutes.
-One can slowly bake Kabocha whole and uncut in a convection oven, after which the entire squash becomes soft and edible, including the rind.
+Likewise, cut kabocha halves can be added to a pressure cooker and steamed under high pressure for 15–20 minutes.
+One can slowly bake kabocha whole and uncut in a convection oven, after which the entire squash becomes soft and edible, including the rind.

 Kabocha is available all year but is best in late summer and early fall.

 Kabocha is primarily grown in Japan, South Korea, Thailand, California, Florida, Hawaii, Southwestern Colorado, Mexico, Tasmania, Tonga, New Zealand, Chile, Jamaica, and South Africa, but is widely adapted for climates that provide a growing season of 100 days or more.
 Most of the kabocha grown in California, Colorado, Tonga and New Zealand is actually exported to Japan.

 Japan

 In Japan, kabocha is a common ingredient in vegetable tempura and is also made into soup and croquettes.
-Less traditional but popular usages include its incorporation in desserts such as pies, pudding, and ice cream.
+Less traditional but popular uses include incorporation in desserts such as pies, pudding, and ice cream.

 Korea

 In Korea, danhobak (단호박) is commonly used for making hobak-juk (pumpkin porridge).
+Danhobak literally means 'sweet pumpkin'.